 It was not so easy to know what happened on other part of the world in 1990s.
 The digital growth during past two decades was unimaginable and the whole world is being brought into the hands of individual human beings.
 Search engines like Google are one of the important reasons for this digital growth to bring information to your hand.
 Each day more than billions of searches are made in Google to find the relevant information.
-Though basic, it is interesting and important to understand how Google search engine works in order to display the best possible webpage on the search result.
+It is interesting and important to understand how Google search engine works in order to display the best possible webpage on the search result.

 Types of Search Engines